Recently, Amazon’s ambitions to build a vast private label empire have become unmistakably clear.

 In 2019, Amazon is looking to onboard about 10 brands into this program, according to Digiday.
 Each participating brand must generate at least $1 million in sales in their first month on Amazon, maintain a healthy inventory level, have expertise in digital marketing and brand building—and commit at least 5 percent of all revenue from Amazon into Amazon’s Paid Ads program.

 Cutting out the middleman is certainly part of Amazon’s larger playbook.
-Hence why through this program, the retailer is courting manufacturers that typically do not own their own brands.
+Hence why through this Manufacturer Accelerator Program, the retailer is courting manufacturers that typically do not own their own brands.

 Participating manufacturers take care of production and sell items exclusively on Amazon, while Amazon takes care of the marketing and promotion around it.